 Rachel's writing has been published in journals throughout the U.S., U.K., and Australia.
-She has participated in readings at NYU Gallatin, Columbia University, the Lillian Vernon Creative Writers House, and Poets House.
-She is currently studying at the University of Oxford, Kellogg College for an MSt. in Creative Writing, and at Columbia University School of the Arts for an M.F.A. in Creative Nonfiction.
+She has participated in readings at NYU Gallatin, Columbia University, the Lillian Vernon Creative Writers House, and Poets House, as well as Miss Manhattan's Non-Fiction Reading Series.

 Rachel has contributed regularly to Popdust, Washington Square News, TV Guide Magazine, and TV Insider.
-She has also worked in book publishing, interning with Grove Atlantic, W. W. Norton & Company, and Liza Dawson Associates Literary Agency.
-She will be interning with Lutyens & Rubinstein Literary Agency in January 2020, and with Simon & Schuster in February 2020.
+She has also worked in book publishing, interning with Grove Atlantic, W. W. Norton & Company, Liza Dawson Associates Literary Agency, and Lutyens & Rubinstein Literary Agency.

 She holds a B.A. from New York University's Gallatin School of Individualized Study where she concentrated in "The Evolution of Female Sexual Narratives", was a University Honors Scholar, and graduated summa cum laude.
 Her screenplay, "All These Things," was featured in the 2016 Tisch School of the Arts Open Arts Showcase.
 In 2017, she was a recipient of the Dean's Award for Summer Research for her oral history project Island Life, which examines the female business community in Block Island, RI.
 She was also a speaker at the 2018 Senior Symposium, where she presented a talk on the influence of fear culture and the #MeToo movement on young women.